MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 If your AD RMS cluster is currently in Cryptographic Mode 1, do not upgrade the cluster to Cryptographic Mode 2 before you start the migration.
 Instead, migrate using Cryptographic Mode 1 and rekey your tenant key at the end of the migration, as one of the post migration tasks.

-Cryptographic Mode 1 is supported only during the migration process.

 To confirm the AD RMS cryptographic mode:

 - For Windows Server 2012 R2 and Windows 2012: AD RMS cluster properties > **General** tab.